Aethagoan/Gas-Station-Simulator/README.md

 Monday 26 February 2024 -
 Time start: 2:26 pm
 Time stop: 4:00 pm
+Attendees: All
 Goal: Create basic underlying functionality for the Gas station objects.
 Accomplished: Wrote and tested the following classes: GasStation, Car, Pump, Tank.

+Tuesday 27 February 2024 -
+Time start: 10:00AM
+Time stop:  11:00AM
+Atendees: All
+Goal: Work on the project simulation logic.
+Accomplished: Created a lot of logic to verify if we can serve a car.
+And made a bit of logic to create cars we may need to refactor later.
+Updated Scenario Outlines.

 ### Records of individual sessions - Agustin